 The NZHS is well received by the public.
-The 2018/19 weighted response rate was 80 percent for adults and 79 percent for children.
-Figure 2 shows the time trend of response rates of adults and children from 2011/12 to the current survey year, 2018/19.
+The 2019/20 weighted response rate was 75 percent for adults and 74 percent for children.
+These figures are lower compared to the previous years due to data collection being suspended abruptly.
+Figure 2 shows the time trend of response rates of adults and children from 2011/12 to the current survey year, 2019/20.

-Figure 2: Response rates (%) for adults and children, 2011/12 to 2018/19
+Figure 2: Response rates for adults and children, 2011/12 to 2019/20